 - In August 2011, 25 organizations, including SACE, filed 19 separate legal challenges to the NRC, arguing that federal law requires the agency to halt new reactor licensing and license renewals until stronger regulations are in place to protect the public from severe accidents.
 SACE filed new Fukushima-related contentions for Watts Bar 2, Turkey Point 6 & 7, Vogtle 3 & 4, and Bellefonte 3 & 4.

 - In April 2011, 45 groups, including SACE, filed a petition to the NRC to suspend all licensing proceedings until a thorough study of the Japanese disaster is conducted as was done previously in 1979 when the accident at Three Mile Island occurred.
 They also called for an independent investigation.
 Read the press release and an article by the International Business Times.

-- Fairewinds Energy Education has extensive information about Fukushima, including video series, including their Fukushima@5 video.
+- Fairewinds Energy Education has extensive information about Fukushima, including video series, Arnie Gundersen’s Japan tour photo journal for the 6th anniversary and their Fukushima@5 video.